lovisXII/RiVer_SoC/README.md

 This README file isn't complete, everything here is subject to modification.

 # Introduction :

-This project as for purpose to modernise the architecture studied at Sorbonne University.\
+This project was introduce as a project of our 1st year Master and had for purpose to modernise the architecture studied at Sorbonne University.\
+We were offer to continue this project during a 3 month Internship from July 2022 to August 2022.\
+This project is the result of about 8 months of works.\
-It was realised by Timothée Le Berre, Louis Geoffroy Pitailler & Kevin Lastra during their first year of Master SESI.\
+It was realised by :

+**Timothée Le Berre**,\
+**Louis Geoffroy Pitailler**,\
+**Kevin Lastra**,\
+**Samy Attal**

 Since one decate or more, class from Master SESI used MIPS32 architecture.
 In this project our purpose is to create a material description of a RISCV architecture based on a 5 stage pipeline MIPS32.\
 The implementation use the standard instruction set from [RISCV fondation](https://riscv.org/technical/specifications/).
 We choosed to implement a **RV32IM** with **Zicsr** extension and a **user** and **machine** mode.\